-Duke Energy Carolinas
+Duke Energy Carolinas:

-In May 2007, Duke Energy Carolinas filed its application for approval of Energy Efficiency and Demand Side Management programs under its save-a-watt initiative.
-The Company received the final order for approval for these programs from the North Carolina Utilities Commission in July 2010 and from the Public Service Commission of South Carolina in May 2009.
+In May 2007, Duke Energy Carolinas filed its application for approval of EE and DSM programs under its save-a-watt initiative.
+The Company received the final order for approval for these programs from the NCUC in July 2010 and from the PSC in May 2009.

-Duke Energy Carolinas uses EE and DSM programs to help manage customer demand in an efficient, cost-effective manner.
+Duke Energy Carolinas uses EE and DSM programs to help manage customer demand in an efficient, costeffective manner.
 These programs can vary greatly in their dispatch characteristics, size and duration of load response, certainty of load response, and level and frequency of customer participation.
-In general, programs are offered in two primary categories: EE programs that reduce energy consumption and DSM programs that reduce energy demand (demand-side management or demand response programs and certain rate structure programs).
+In general, programs are offered in two primary categories: EE programs that reduce energy consumption (conservation programs) and DSM programs that reduce energy demand (demand-side management or demand response programs and certain rate structure programs).

-The following are the current EE and DSM programs (including approved pilot programs) in place in the Carolinas:
+The following are the current EE and DSM programs in place in the Carolinas:

-Demand Response - Direct Load Control Curtailment Programs
+Demand Response - Load Control Curtailment Programs

 These programs can be dispatched by the utility and have the highest level of certainty.
 Once a customer agrees to participate in a demand response load control curtailment program, the Company controls the timing, frequency, and nature of the load response.
-Duke Energy Carolinas' current direct load control curtailment programs are:
+Duke Energy Carolinas' current load control curtailment programs are: